SHARE

 2. Ijoya by Weird MC

-Weird MC's Ijoya had been a huge hit in 2006 when it was released and it had launched the rapper into the limelight.
-Its fully animated video had further endeared the song to its viewers as kids most especially were in love with its colorful graphics that saw Weird MC go from swaggering in front of a Hummer Jeep to dancing with an all-female troupe as well as talking drum players.
+Weird MC's Ijoya was a huge hit in 2006 when it was released, and it launched the rapper into the limelight.
+Its fully animated video had further endeared the song to its viewers, as kids most especially were in love with its colorful graphics that saw Weird MC go from swaggering in front of a Hummer Jeep to dancing with an all-female troupe as well as talking drum players.

 ALSO READ: The Most Successful Managers in Nigerian Music